dinoplane/p2-simple-scene-starter/README.md

 ![Picture of cavern](https://static1.thetravelimages.com/wordpress/wp-content/uploads/2022/01/ice-cave.jpg)

 ## Description
-A generated scene of the sunset from inside an ice cavern mouth.
+A generated scene of the sunset from inside an ice cavern mouth (I changed the pallete a bit).

 ## Features